Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 This orchid is reported from many southern European countries but there is much confusion with smaller-flowered subspecies.
 Ophrys lutea is easily recognised in the Iberian Peninsula where it is most common, particularly in the south.
 In the Algarve region of Portugal it is very common and occurs in large numbers.
 As in other areas a smaller-flowered subspecies is recorded - Ophrys lutea subsp. galilea but it is extremely rare in the Algarve but more widespread in eastern Europe where it is known by other names - Ophrys sicula and Ophrys phryganae.

 Ophrys lutea grows in coastal areas in alkline substrates.
 Open sunny positions on abandoned farm terraces, on roadside verges and in poor grassland are good places to look.

 This orchid flowers from the end of February to the end of April.

-The specimen shown above was photographed in Portugal on the Algarve in mid March.
+The specimens shown above were photographed in Portugal on the Algarve during March.

 The Plant List

 Chris Thorogood and Simon Hiscock (2014) Field Guide to the Wildflowers of the Algarve; Kew Publishing

 Henrik AErenlund Pedersen & Niels Faurholdt (2007) Ophrys - The Bee Orchids of Europe; Kew